Fifty Dead Men Walking: Critical reception

 Roger Ebert gave Fifty Dead Men Walking three out of four stars.
-Empire Magazine awarded the film three out of five stars and praised Sturgess' performance, although they noted that "some stylistic slip-ups let him down a little."
+Empire awarded the film three out of five stars and praised Sturgess' performance, although they noted that "some stylistic slip-ups let him down a little."
 The Guardian awarded the film three out of five stars and said "producer-director Kari Skogland has put together an effective, if cinematically unambitious, enterprise."

-Martin McGartland disowned the film as was reported in the Sunday Times on 29 March 2009.
-He told the Sunday Times that "they are saying it was based on a true story, but what is the definition of 'based on a true story'?
+Martin McGartland disowned the film as was reported in The Sunday Times on 29 March 2009.
+He told the publication that "they are saying it was based on a true story, but what is the definition of 'based on a true story'?
 Is it 50% true, 70% true, 10%?"
 The Sunday Times further reported that McGartland contended "that the movie is fundamentally a lie that misrepresents his career and his motivation.
 He believes that if Kari Skogland, the director, had stuck closer to the account he gave in his book and in a BBC documentary, then she would have had a better film."

-Recognition
+Accolades

 On the basis of Canadian involvement in its financing, Fifty Dead Men Walking was nominated for Best Canadian Film at the 30th Genie Awards in 2010.
 The film won several awards, including Best Adapted Screenplay at the Genie Awards and Best Feature Length Drama at the Leo Awards.

 It won the award for Best Western Canadian Film at the 2008 Vancouver International Film Festival.